Virtually

 compositions are created as Invocations of Adi Da, as in the following example.

-always understood that reciting or chanting the Names of God or one's Guru had
+that reciting or chanting the Names of God or one's Guru had a

 [In the] Reality-Way of Adidam Ruchiradam,